-With a WordPress multi language site, together with multi language keywords and metadata, you can target a broader range of keywords, increasing your chances of being ranked in SERPs.
+With a WordPress multi language site, together with multi language keywords and metadata, you can target a broader range of keywords and boost your SERP rankings for several different languages.

 4. Establish (and Increase) Trust

 User-generated content, shared because customers are excited about your product and service, goes a long way to building trust and authenticity with international audiences.
-WordPress language differentiates brands that communicate effectively with global markets from companies that don’t — and remain inaccessible and invisible to international audiences.
+WordPress language differentiates brands that communicate effectively with global markets from companies that don’t (and that remain inaccessible and invisible to international audiences).

-The Swiss-based trade body, the Localization Industry Standards Association (now replaced by the Industry Specification Group for Localization (ISG)) has reported that for every US$1 spent on localization, a business will make a return of $25.
+The Localization Industry Standards Associati, a Swiss-based trade body that’s been replaced by the Industry Specification Group for Localization (ISG), has reported that for every $1 spent on localization, a business will make a return of $25.

 That’s right — a 2,500% return.